SimCheck by Turnitin

 Where can I find the feature?

-With the feature enabled, Similarity Scores can be found on your applicant's Integrity page.
+With the feature enabled, Similarity Scores can be found on your applicant's Integrity summary.

 What are Similarity Scores and how do I use them?